iterative/dvc.org/content/docs/user-guide/experiment-management.md

 ⚠️ This feature is only available in DVC 2.0 ⚠️

-`dvc exp` commands let you automatically track variations to established DVC [pipelines](/doc/command-reference/dag), so you can review, compare, and restore them at any time, or roll back to the baseline.
-The base workflow goes like
+`dvc exp` commands let you automatically track multiple variations to established DVC [pipelines](/doc/command-reference/dag), so you can review, compare, and restore them at any time, or roll back to the baseline.
+The basic workflow goes like this:
-this:

 - Modify <abbr>dependencies</abbr> (e.g. input data or source code),
   <abbr>parameters</abbr>, or commands (`cmd` field of `dvc.yaml`) of a